 Does Your High School Transcript Have Your Social Security Number?

-In the past, SSNs were utilized as a means of identification on high school transcripts to avoid mix-ups among students who shared names.
+In the past, SSNs served as a means of identification on high school transcripts to avoid mix-ups among students who shared names.
 However, due to the rise in identity theft and privacy concerns, educational institutions have shifted away from including SSNs on transcripts.

-Instead, schools are now implementing methods of identification, such as student ID numbers, to safeguard information.
-These unique identifiers serve the purpose of SSNs by ensuring identification without exposing sensitive data.
+Instead, schools are now implementing other methods of identification, such as student ID numbers.
+These unique identifiers ensure accurate student identification without exposing sensitive data like SSNs.

 However, even if your high school transcript does contain your SSN, it’s highly unlikely for it to be easily accessible.
-Educational institutions are bound by laws and regulations that prioritize safeguarding students’ privacy—in fact, high schools and colleges have protocols in place to protect student records and prevent any misuse of sensitive data.
+Educational institutions are bound by laws and regulations that prioritize safeguarding students’ privacy.
+In fact, many high schools and colleges have protocols in place to protect student records and prevent any misuse of sensitive data.

 If you have any concerns about your SSN being included on your high school transcript, you can try these options: